surniaulula/wpsso-ratings-and-reviews/readme.txt

 **Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) and [Schema Review](https://schema.org/Review) markup:**

-In Posts, Pages, and custom post types where ratings and reviews features have been enabled, the WPSSO Ratings and Reviews add-on includes information in the Schema markup about the review (author name, creation time, excerpt, rating) and the threaded replies / comments for each review.
+In Posts, Pages, and custom post types where ratings and reviews have been enabled, the WPSSO Ratings and Reviews add-on includes information in the Schema markup about the review (author name, creation time, excerpt, rating) and the threaded replies / comments for each review.

 **No templates to modify or update:**